 HENRY RUDOLPH the youngest of the Laing children.
 1858-1941.

 Henry was the only one of Samuel Laing’s sons who had a career in investment.
 He and his friend Fletcher H G Cruickshank founded the stock-broking firm Laing and Cruickshank in 1882.
-Henry Laing was still with the business in 1927.
 Later, Cecilia Macrae’s son Frank Laing Macrae joined the firm.

 City of London: The History by David Kynaston.
 2012.
 In chapter Playing the Game p113.
 Apparently Laing and Cruickshank were on their way to a poker game when they decided to go into the stock-broking business together.